Skip to main content

 Collective grievance process.

 Labour says it will enable employees to collectively raise grievances about conduct in their place of work to Acas in line with the existing code for individual grievances.
 This is a confusing proposal.
 Individual grievances must be raised with the employer, not Acas.
-Nonetheless, this suggests that there would be a new process for workforces to raise collective grievances, possibly including the right to be represented by a trade union official even in non-unionised workplaces.
+Nonetheless, this suggests that there will be a new process for workforces to raise collective grievances, possibly including the right to be represented by a trade union official even in non-unionised workplaces.

 New protections for trade union reps and members.

-The details haven’t been released but, Labour says it would give unions reps stronger protection from dismissal and create new rights for members in relation to intimidation, harassment, threats and blacklisting.
+The details haven’t been released but, Labour says it will give unions reps stronger protection from dismissal and create new rights for members in relation to intimidation, harassment, threats and blacklisting.
 As trade union reps and members already enjoy extensive protections, these changes are unlikely to be of major significance.

 Ban on dismissing maternity returners for 6 months after return from maternity leave, except in specific circumstances.